openframeworks/ofBook/03a_OOPs!/chapter.md

 Note: please see chapter (Josh Nimoy's) for amore detailed explanation of Objected Oriented languages.

 ##• 3 - How to build your own Classes (simple Class)
 Classes and objects are similar to the concepts of movie clips and instances in Flash and are also a fundamental part of Java programming.
-If you have a background in Java and/or Processing this other tutorial will be useful. **[KL: how is this tutorial useful for people with Java/Processing experience versus someone without these backgrounds?
-Clarify how it's useful for both.]**
-**[KL: maybe some lead up to the example below would be nice.
-"Now we will build an example of a class in oF to see exactly how it works."]**
+Because like coding, cooking is fun and we tend to experiment in the kitchen let's continue with the classic metaphor of a cookie cutter as a class and cookies as the objects.
+Every class has two files: a header file, also known as a Declarations file with the termination '.h' and an implementation file, terminating in '.cpp'.
+A very easy way of knowing what these two files do is to think of the header file (.h) as a recipe, a list of the main ingredients of your cookie.
+The implementation file (.cpp) is what we're going to do with them, how you mix and work them to be the perfect cookie!
+So let's see how it works:

 Declare a class in the header file (*.h), otherwise known as the declarations file.
 In this case, the file name should be ofBall.h. **[KL: "Type the code below into your ofBall.h file and note the comments I've included to guide you along."]**